tylerchessman/RTI_Medallion_Eg/README.md

 You’ll also need access to a [workspace](https://learn.microsoft.com/en-us/fabric/fundamentals/workspaces) associated to a Fabric-enabled capacity.
 Depending on your environment, you may be able to use a [trial](https://learn.microsoft.com/en-us/fabric/fundamentals/fabric-trial) if an existing capacity is not available.

 ## Walkthrough
-The rest of the documentation is located in the pdf file RTI_MedallionArch_TransactionData.
+The rest of the documentation is located in the file RTI_MedallionArch_TransactionData.pdf.